dominik-stumpf/portfolio/static/weblogs-md/2F03czpw.md

 ## Reinforcing my point

 I really believe it's not worth it.
-After reading the points of [MDXJS](https://mdxjs.com) and thinking about them, I found that the disadvantages outweigh the advantages.
-The quotes are retrieved from their homepage.
+After reading the features of [MDXJS](https://mdxjs.com) and thinking about them, I found that the disadvantages outweigh the advantages.
+The quotes were retrieved from their landing page.

 > "Powerful: MDX blends markdown and JSX syntax to fit perfectly in JSX-based projects"